dlhoelscher/tRigon/README.md

 3. **Demo Data**

-FLASH-generated pathomics demo files have been provided.
+FLASH-generated pathomics demo files for five human and mouse datasets as well as three non-pathomics medical datasets have been provided.
 Please use this [link to access](https://git-ce.rwth-aachen.de/labooratory-ai/flash/-/blob/main/NGM_DataRepository.zip) the demo data.

 ## 4. Main Functions